Edwin H. Land: Later career

 Despite the tremendous success of his instant cameras, Land's Polavision instant movie system was a financial disaster, and he resigned as Chairman of Polaroid on July 27, 1982.
 When he retired, he had 535 patents to his name, only surpassed by Thomas Edison and Elihu Thomson.
 While he was set for retirement years, this did not mean the end of his passion in research and decided to continue with his interest in color vision.
 From 1978, he was a regular visitor to the laboratory of Semir Zeki at University College London, to attend Zeki's experiments on color vision.
 Although they never published together, Land was to design the gelatin filters to accompany the paper on the physiology of color vision published by Zeki in Nature in 1980.
 These filters, and especially the long-wave one, were later used to study details of the structure of DNA.

 Before Land died, Zeki negotiated with the Royal Society to take a page of the Royal Society Fellows Book for Land to sign in the United States, since he was too ill to attend the signing ceremony in London.
 It was signed at a small private ceremony in Land's home in Cambridge, Mass., attended by his son-in-law; the citations were read by Zeki and Hugh Huxley admitted Land formally to the Society.
 The other Foreign Member of the Royal Society who also signed the book on the same occasion was Ed Purcell, the discoverer of nuclear magnetic resonance and a friend of Edwin Land.
 It is reputed that the only other times that the book (or in this case a page of it) of the Royal Society was taken outside its house in London was when it was signed by Sigmund Freud and Winston Churchill, both in their homes in London.
 In his later years, Land founded the Rowland Institute for Science where he found a vacant lot besides Charles River at Kendall Square.

 Death

-Land died on March 1, 1991, in Cambridge, Massachusetts, at the age of 81.
-Land's family, his wife, Helen, and two daughters, Jennifer and Valerie declined to disclose the cause of his death.
-Land himself disliked being written about, wanting to leave behind a legacy of published scientific work, rather than a cult of personality, and so, on his death, Land's family had a laboratory associate shred his personal papers and notes, a task that would take three years to complete.
+On March 1, 1991, Land died at the age of 81 in Cambridge, Massachusetts.
+He is buried at Mount Auburn Cemetery in Cambridge.
+He was survived by Helen "Terre" Maislen, to whom he had been married since 1929, and their two daughters Jennifer and Valerie; all three declined to disclose the cause of his death.
+He disliked people writing about him, preferring to leave behind a legacy of published scientific work rather than a cult of personality, and his family thus had a laboratory associate shred his personal papers and notes after his death; there were so many that the task took three years to complete.

-He is buried in Mount Auburn Cemetery in Cambridge, Massachusetts.